 We have received approval from the SHCP and the CNBV to operate under the applicable legislation.
-In some scenarios, the SHCP or the CNBV are able to revoke authorizations, which will restrict our field of operation in order to continue offering financial services.
-This would have a substantially negative effect in our transactions, results and financial condition.
+In some scenarios, the SHCP or the CNBV are able to revoke authorizations, which will restrict our field of operation to continue offering financial services.
+This would have a substantially negative effect on our transactions, results, and financial condition.

-Negative financial conditions in Mexico may have a negative effect in us
+Negative financial conditions in Mexico may have a negative effect on us

-We control financial institutions in Mexico and a good part of our transactions and assets are in Mexico; therefore, they depend on a considerable extent on the performance of the Mexican economy.
-Consequently, our business, financial situation and operating results may be affected by general conditions of the Mexican economy, the exchange rate of the Mexican peso in relation to the dollar, the volatility of financial markets, inflation, interest rates, legislation, taxes, social instability and other political, social and economic events, or affecting Mexico, over which we have no control.
-In the past, Mexico has suffered both long periods of weak economic conditions, such as declines in economic conditions, which have had a negative impact in us.
+We are a holding company of Mexican financial institutions and most of our transactions and assets are in Mexico; therefore, our operations are largely dependent on the performance of the Mexican economy.
+Consequently, our business, financial situation and operating results may be affected by general conditions of the Mexican economy, the exchange rate of the Mexican peso in relation to the dollar, the volatility of financial markets, inflation, interest rates, legislation, taxes, social instability and other political, social and economic events, in Mexico or affecting Mexico, over which we have no control.
+In the past, Mexico has suffered long periods of weak economic conditions and declines in economic conditions, which have had a negative impact on us.
 We cannot assume that such conditions will not happen again, or that these conditions will not have a negative impact on our activities, financial situation and operating results.

-Historically, Mexico has suffered financial crises caused by both internal and external factors, which have been marked by the exchange rate instability (including devaluations), high inflation indexes, raised interest rates, economic contractions, decrease in cash flow coming from international payments, lack of liquidity in the banking sector and high unemployment indexes.
-In addition to corruption scandals in different levels of the government, criminal rates and problems related to drug trafficking and organized crime throughout the country have recently increased and may continue increasing in the future.
-These conditions may have a negative effect in our business, financial situation and operating results, which, in turn may affect the expected financial performance.
+Historically, Mexico has suffered financial crises caused by both internal and external factors, which have been marked by the exchange rate instability (including consequential devaluations), high inflation indexes, raised interest rates, economic contractions, decrease in cash flows coming from international payments, lack of liquidity in the banking sector and high unemployment indexes.
+Also, corruption scandals in different levels of the government, criminal rates and problems related to drug trafficking and organized crime throughout the country have recently increased and may continue increasing in the future.
+These conditions may have a negative effect on our business, financial situation and operating results, which, in turn may affect the expected financial performance.

-The Mexican government has and will continue influencing the Mexican economy.
-The measures implemented by the government in relation to the Mexican economy and state-owned companies might continue having a significant effect in the Mexican financial institutions, in addition to affect the market conditions, prices and returns on securities issued by Mexican companies, and cause a decrease in the demand of our products and services.
-Due to the fact that a considerable amount of our costs and expenses are fixed, we may be incapable of reducing our costs and expenses before the presence of any of such events, which may affect our profit margins, in a significant manner, along with our operating results and financial position.
+The Mexican government has influenced and will continue influencing the Mexican economy.
+The measures implemented by the government in relation to the Mexican economy and state-owned companies might continue having a significant effect on the Mexican financial institutions, in addition to affect the market conditions, prices and returns on securities issued by Mexican companies, and cause a decrease in the demand of our products and services.
+Due to the fact that a considerable amount of our costs and expenses are fixed, we may be incapable of reducing our costs and expenses in the presence of any of such events, which may affect our profit margins, in a significant manner, along with our operating results and financial position.

-Events in other countries may have a negative effect in the Mexican economy, the market value of our Shares and our operating results
+Events in other countries may have a negative effect on the Mexican economy, the market value of our Shares and our operating results